About Spark 101

 Vice President, Strategic Partnerships

 Tiffany brings more than 10 years as a nonprofit development executive with expertise in public-private funding and collaboration for career readiness.
-She is a proven nonprofit and education professional with extensive experience in business-education partnerships, organizational and fiscal management, development, public relations, human resources, data analysis, program measurement and evaluation, nonprofit and board management, and strategic planning.
+She is a proven nonprofit and education professional with extensive experience in business-education partnerships, organizational and fiscal management, program measurement and evaluation, board management, and strategic planning.
 Tiffany previously served as the executive director for the Washington Hospitality Foundation and the Hospitality High School of Washington D.C.
 She leads the 114th Partnership® outreach and partnership efforts, responsible for broadening the organization’s network of productive, mission-aligned funders and partners.

 Director, Programs and Communications